 For those who love to cook and entertain a small kitchen can throw a serious wrench in enjoying your home.
 Whether you suffer from a galley kitchen or just plain poor storage space making room for your craft can be a tough business.
 Fortunately there are some small improvements that you can make to your kitchen that pack a big punch.

 Anyone who loves to cook knows that it takes more than a blender and some random handheld appliances to really flex your culinary muscles.
-So fitting all of your various gadgets and doo-dads into a small kitchen isn’t just a wish, it’s a necessity.
+So fitting all of your various gadgets and doo-dads into a small kitchen isn't just a wish, it's a necessity.
 When engaged in battle with a souffle one must have everything needed at hand!
 Check out Blending Gadgets that will help you to get the most out of your blender.

 For this reason (and because bread makers and soup pots piled on top of the fridge is not this season's prime decorating statement) implementing extra storage space is absolutely essential.
 Make the most of your cabinet space by adding extra storage to the interior of doors or in the cabinets themselves by using baskets.